 If you’re feeling stressed or frantic, don’t be afraid to take a few minutes to calm down and regroup.
 Get your thoughts in order and return to work with a positive mindset.

 Internships are often high-pressured so planning ahead of time can prevent you from having an uncomfortable “deer in headlights” moment.
 Yes, you’ll need to think on your feet, but your day will turn out better if you’ve prepared as much as you can.

-The most important thing to remember is that even though you are an introvert, it’s not a curse—you are just as valuable a member of the team as an extrovert!
+The most important thing to remember is that even though you are an introvert, it’s not a curse—you are just as much of a valuable member of the team as an extrovert!
 You bring a different set of experiences and thought processes to the table, and that is extremely useful to any company.
 Instead of feeling ashamed of your introversion, embrace it—understand the importance of quality and hard work!